Breinify/brein-api-library-javascript-browser/documentation/api.md

 #### API

 * **Breinify.activity(user, type, category, description, sign, onReady)**:<br/>
   Sends an activity to the engine utilizing the API.
-The call is done asynchronously as POST request.
-It is important, that a valid API-key is configured prior to using this function.
+The call is done asynchronously as a POST request.
+It is important that a valid API-key is configured prior to using this function.

   **Parameters**: